Best crowdfunding campaign strategies and tips

 Rayan Stout, the founder of the Arsenal project share plans, updates, and even failures with investors.

 Arsenal’s crowdfunding campaign started in 2017 on Kickstarter.
 The guys have developed a device for photographers that helps to control the camera via smartphone.

-People liked this idea so much and Arsenal received $2,650,310 to help bring this project to life.
+People really liked this idea and Arsenal received $2,650,310 to help bring this project to life.

 The scarcity strategy was explored back in 1975.
-Users were offered 2 jars of identical cookies, one of the jars had 10 cookies and the other 2.
-Most users preferred a jar of 2 cookies.
+Users were offered 2 jars of identical cookies, one of the jars had 10 cookies in it and the other one — only two.
+Most users preferred the jar with two cookies.

 The same technique can be applied to a crowdfunding campaign.

 Make gifts limited.

 For example, if you are going to launch a computer game, let only the first 500 people get the demo version and they become real testers of your product.